Coalgebraic $K$-theory: Introduction

 If $C$ is cocommutative, this map is a ring homomorphism of commutative ring spectra.
 Further, if $C$ is finite dimensional, or if $C^*$ is a commutative Noetherian $k$-algebra, this map is an equivalence. \end{introtheorem}

-We have an analogous result given a $k$-algebra $A$ rather than a coalgebra, however, $A^*$ might not be a $k$-coalgebra in general.
-Instead we consider $A^\circ\subseteq A^*$, the largest subvector space so that the dual multiplication becomes a comultiplication.
+There is an analogous result given a $k$-algebra $A$ rather than a coalgebra, however, $A^*$ might not be a $k$-coalgebra in general.
+Instead we consider $A^\circ\subseteq A^*$, the largest subvector space so that the dual of the multiplication becomes a comultiplication.
 This is often referred as the finite dual or Sweedler dual of $A$ \cite{Sweedler}.
-In this case, we obtain another comparison map $K(A)\to K^c(A^\circ)$ when $A$ is commutative and Noetherian, see \cref{theorem: finite dual on algebraic K theory of ring}, that becomes an equivalence for certain algebras, see \cref{theorem: equivalence K(A)=K(A^*)}.
+In this case, there is another comparison map $K(A)\to K^c(A^\circ)$ when $A$ is commutative and Noetherian, see \cref{theorem: finite dual on algebraic K theory of ring}, that becomes an equivalence for certain algebras, see \cref{theorem: equivalence K(A)=K(A^*)}.

 Most notably, a particular example of interest is the $k$-algebra given by the power series $k[[y]]$.
 Its finite dual $k[[y]]^\circ$ is precisely the divided power coalgebra $\dkx$, and in characteristic zero $\dkx \cong k[x]$ (see \cref{example: k[x] is coreflexive}).
-Therefore, a consequence of the above results is the following.
+Here $X$ denotes the linear transformation $k[[y]] \to k$ that projects to the coefficient of $y$.
+Therefore, a consequence of the results above is the following.

 \begin{introtheorem}[\cref{corollary: K-theory of power series}] Let $k$ be a field.
 There is a natural equivalence of algebraic $K$-theory ring spectra:

 \end{introtheorem}